 Music is where I love to be.
 I create all kinds of music, from songs with a traditional Middle-Eastern Gypsy sound to mad pop, rock and blues.
 I am fond of talking about the otherworld in my songs.
 Some songs support the underdog and protest about the state of the world.
-I am currently working on two albums: "Wild and Free", focusing on Rom Gypsy themes, and "Autistic Spirit", which gives a voice to autism.
+I am constantly working on new albums: "Wild and Free" being the first, focusing on Rom Gypsy themes.
+Another close to my heart, "Autistic Spirit", which gives a voice to autism.
 Please explore my music through the links given above.
 I am happy to give performances and also talks on the benefits of music in culture.

 COMING HOME TO THE TREES: Travelling with the Gypsy Spirit of the Past.

 Do the trees retain earlier memories of nomadic Gypsy people and their spirits?
 In Coming Home to the Trees we are introduced to Mocheriben, the spirit of values and principles, Bokt, the spirit of luck and destiny, and Parava, the spirit of change and transformation, along with many others.
 How much do the spirits play a part, especially when it comes to those who inhabit our sitting rooms, our bathrooms and our kitchens?
 Why should luck and destiny be so important to us now?

 DESERT GYPSIES OF THE WORLD from Patrick Jasper Lee's music album VOICELESS

 Dedicated to the fast disappearing desert Gypsies and nomad of the world.
 Patrick Jasper Lee writes extensively about the mystery, myth, folklore, and traditions of the Gypsy people.
 His fact and fiction books can be found on his website.